lwsjs/local-web-server/README.md

 By default, typical SPA urls (e.g. `/user/1`, `/login`) would return `404 Not Found` as there is no file at that location on disk.
 By marking `index.html` as the SPA you create this rule:

-*if a file with that url exists (e.g. `/css/style.css`) then serve it, if it does not (e.g. `/login`) then pass it to the SPA.*
+*if a static file at the requested path exists (e.g. `/css/style.css`) then serve it, if it does not (e.g. `/login`) then serve the SPA.*

 ### Access Control

-Access to all files is allowed, beside those you forbid (e.g. config files):
+Access to all files is allowed, beside those in the forbidden list (e.g. config files):
 ```sh
 $ ws --forbid .json .yml
 serving at http://localhost:8000